This page will give you information about glaucoma surgery. If you have any questions, you should ask your GP or other relevant health professional.

 Most people make a good recovery from the operation, with their glaucoma under better control.

-Glaucoma is a common problem, causing damage to the optic nerve where it leaves the eye.
-Glaucoma surgery can be performed to reduce the risk of further damage to the optic nerve.
+Glaucoma is a common problem, causing damage to the optic nerve where it leaves your eye.
+If eye drops do not help enough, glaucoma surgery can be performed to reduce the risk of further damage to the optic nerve.

 The operation and treatment information on this page is published under license by Healthdirect Australia from EIDO Healthcare Australia and is protected by copyright laws.
 Other than for your personal, non-commercial use, you may not copy, print out, download or otherwise reproduce any of the information.
 The information should not replace advice that your relevant health professional would give you.